-As this school year and my time in Maryland comes to a close, I can’t help but reminisce about all the fun I’ve had these past two semesters.
-One of the best things about moving back to College Park was finally being able to live in an apartment with my own room/bathroom.
-Growing up in New York and moving to Maryland for college, I’ve always had a roommate.
-Whether it was my sister for the better part of my childhood or my friends freshmen and sophomore year, I’ve always had to share a room.
+As my time in Maryland comes to a close, I can’t help but reminisce about all the fun I’ve had these past few months.
+One of the best things about moving back to College Park, Maryland was finally being able to live in an apartment with my own room/bathroom.
+Growing up in New York and moving for college, I’ve always had to share a room.
+Whether it was my sister for the better part of my childhood or my freshmen and sophomore year roommates.

-But this past school year was different.
-Living on my own, I was renting out a single room out of a 4x4 at the University View.
-I somehow managed to luck out even further getting a corner room double the size of traditional singles on the top floor facing the campus.
+But this past year was different.
+Living on my own, I was renting out a single room in a 4 bedroom suite with a personal bathroom.
+I somehow managed to luck out even further by getting a corner room on the top floor double the size of a traditional single!

 Adequate lighting was a top priority seeing as there was only a single dimly lit ceiling lamp in the center of the room.
-I wrote an entire blog post on how I went about DIY-ing my own set of lights you can read about here.
+I wrote an entire blog post on how I went about DIY-ing my own set of lights you can read about.

 I discovered something online called a Cloud Lamp a few months before I moved in and I always wanted to make one.
 So I did.
 A Youtube search revealed hundreds of tutorials and it was essentially a bunch of paper lanterns with LED’s inside covered in cotton hanging from the ceiling.
 It also reacts to sound!